Abul A'la Maududi: Sharia

 But in fact sharia was much more than these laws.
-It recognizes no division between religion and other aspects of life, in Maududi's view, and there was no area of human activity or concern which the sharia did not address with specific divine guidance.
+It recognises no division between religion and other aspects of life, in Maududi's view, and there was no area of human activity or concern which the sharia did not address with specific divine guidance.

 Family relationships, social and economic affairs, administration, rights and duties of citizens, judicial system, laws of war and peace and international relations.
 In short it embraces all the various departments of life ...
 The sharia is a complete scheme of life and an all-embracing social order where nothing is superfluous and nothing lacking.

 A "very large part" of sharia required "the coercive power and authority of the state" for its enforcement.
 Consequently, while a state based on Islam has a legislature which the ruler must consult, its function "is really that of law-finding, not of law-making."

 At the same time, Maududi states ("somewhat astonishingly" according to one scholar) "there is yet another vast range of human affairs about which sharia is totally silent" and which an Islamic state may write "independent" legislation.

-According to scholar Vali Nasr, Maududi believed that the sharia needed to be "streamlined, reinterpreted, and expanded" to "address questions of governance to the extent required for a state to function."
+According to scholar (Vali Nasr), Maududi believed that the sharia needed to be "streamlined, reinterpreted, and expanded" to "address questions of governance to the extent required for a state to function."
 For example, sharia needed to "make clear the relation between the various branches of government".